 A socialized dog may enjoy a safer and more fulfilling existence, since their ability to remain well-mannered in a variety of circumstances can reduce the likelihood of undesirable or dangerous behaviors.

+It’s a great time to emphasize safety since September is Responsible Dog Ownership Month.
 The familiar “safety first” instruction is no less relevant in the context of ownership.
 A concrete way to engage in responsible ownership is to ensure that your pet thrives in the most secure environment possible.
 Make sure your yard features adequate fencing and, if your canine spends a lot of time outside, provide clean, fresh, accessible drinking water, as well as shelter from the elements, at all times.

 Before heading out for a walk, make sure your dog’s collar, harness, and leash are in good condition.
 Are all straps sturdy and not frayed?
 Are all clips in working order?
 You may also want to make sure your dog’s equipment fits appropriately.
 Pups can easily slip out of a collar that is too loose, while a collar that is too tight can be uncomfortable and even restrict a dog’s breathing.